Scalar and mean curvature comparison via $\mu$-bubbles: Warped products

-\begin{Bemerkung} Let $(X^n,g)$ be a Riemannian spin band and $(M,g_\varphi)$ one of the above model spaces.
-Let $\Phi:X\to M$ be a smooth 1-Lipschitz band map with degree non zero.
-In \cite{CeZei21}*{Corollary 10.4} Cecchini and Zeidler prove the following: If $\Sc(X,g)\geq \Sc(M,g)$ and $H(\p_\pm X,g)\geq H(\p_\pm M,g)$, then $\Phi$ is an isometry.\\ As is explained in \cite{Gro19}*{Section 5.5} one can recreate similar results using $\mu$-bubbles and a stabilized version of Llarull's theorem \cite{Ll98} in dimension $3\leq n\leq7$ (one does not to assume that $n$ is odd).
+As is explained in \cite{Gro19}*{Section 5.5} one can recreate similar results using $\mu$-bubbles and a stabilized version of Llarull's theorem \cite{Ll98} in dimension $3\leq n\leq7$ (one does not need to assume that $n$ is odd).
 However, as rigidity for strictly $\log$-concave warping functions remains problematic in our setting (see Remark \ref{rem:rigidity}) the best result we could obtain at this moment is: If $\Sc(X,g)\geq \Sc(M,g)$ and $H(\p_\pm X,g)\geq H(\p_\pm M,g)$, there is no smooth band map $\Phi:X\to M$ with degree non-zero and $\Lip(\Phi)<1$. \end{Bemerkung}